rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   PI: The meaning of a word is its use.
 Constructivism/Intuitionism.
 -   Rorty
     -   Wittgenstein, Heidegger, and the reification of language. [^Rorty1991]
+    -   "Obsession with this image of something deeply hidden"

 Wittgenstein in *PI*: